Lean Café - sharing lean thinking in a friendly atmosphere

 - It is moderated by Prof. Richard Keegan (Adjunct Professor of Lean Operational Excellence, Trinity Business School) - the EU-Japan Centre's Lean Advisor.

-- The Lean Café is organised approximately once a month, if you would like to be sent details of our future Café sessions and our Lean in Europe visits, please email us.
+- The Lean Café is organised on an ad hoc basis, if you would like to be sent details of our future Café sessions and our Lean in Europe visits, please email us.

 Other resources to help you on your lean journey

 - Our World-Class Manufacturing course in Japan - week-long training missions, providing an in-depth analysis of Japanese manufacturing methodology, consisting of lectures, workshops and visits to some of the world’s most advanced Japanese factories in order to understand the real "Gemba" (production site), talk directly with their production managers and observe the effective implementation of manufacturing methods.
-The next WCM mission will take place from 15-19 November 2021.
+The next WCM mission will take place in March 2022.

 - Our Lean Masterclass - a series of 8 video lectures by Richard Keegan, recorded in 2016 and focus on "Getting things done".
 In addition to watching/downloading the lectures you can also request copies of the presentation material and various publications written by Richard.

 - Our Lean in Europe visits - in-depth visits to European plants to discuss best practice, facilitate the sharing of ideas and networking and to inspire their participants along their companies' lean journeys and to provide valuable feedback to the host companies.
-Currently suspended, we hope to re-start the visits in late 2021 / early 2022.
+The Lean in Europe visits will restart in Vilnius, Lithuania on 29 & 30 September 2022.